Why kids need relationships to be "right." The research.

 What will Getting Relationships Right help me do?

-PowerPoint presentations that facilitators can use to guide staff through professional development and organizational improvement sessions.
+You'll be provided with PowerPoint presentations that facilitators can use to guide staff through professional development and organizational improvement sessions.
 The PowerPoint presentations all feature detailed notes that help facilitators inform and engage participants in the content of the module.

-The Developmental Relationships Youth Activities Book, which includes thirty structured activities for building developmental relationships with and among young people.
+You'll get The Developmental Relationships Youth Activities Book, which includes thirty structured activities for building developmental relationships with and among young people.

 December 2018 GRR Attendee